awesomeeng/zephjs/README.md

  - Uses 100% Standard JavaScript/ES2018;
  - Uses 100% Standard HTML, inline or separated;
  - Uses 100% Standard CSS, inline or separated;
- - Encapsulated stlyes and content do not leak;
+ - Encapsulated styles and content do not leak;
  - Components can extend other components;
  - Value propagation via Attribute/Property/Content binding;
  - Supports building one-off components;
  - or Supports building component libraries;
  - or Supports building entire applications;
- - Included CLI for easy new component scafolding;
+ - Included CLI for easy new component scaffolding;
  - Included Bundler (using Rollup) to package into a single distributable;
  - and ZephJS is under 20k minified!